 - Number Resources involves coordinating the global pool of IP and AS numbers

-- Protocol Assignments involves managing Internet Protocols’ numbering systems
+- Protocol Assignments involve managing Internet Protocols’ numbering systems

-Regardless of the type of identifiers (like TCP, ICMP, or UDP), IANA ensures that every value is unique and available in publicly accessible registries so there can be no confusion.
+Regardless of the type of identifier (such as TCP, ICMP, or UDP), IANA ensures that each value is unique and available in publicly accessible registries to avoid confusion.

 7. Internet Society (ISOC)